Permanent Visas and Green Cards in Tennessee

 - Fail to file your taxes.
-If you do need to live outside of the US for any length of time, make sure to file your income tax.
+If you do need to live outside of the U.S. for any length of time, make sure to file your income taxes.
 If you don’t, or if you declare yourself a “nonimmigrant,” you could lose your green card.

 - Commit a crime.
-We all have to obey the laws, whether we’re citizens or not.
+We all must obey the laws, whether we’re citizens or not.
 If you are charged with or convicted of a crime, you may face deportation.

 Immigration laws surrounding permanent visas can be complicated.
 Attorney Perry A. Craft offers you sound, practical advice about your timelines and your application for a permanent visa.
 His detailed-oriented nature guarantees that all your documentation is filled out correctly and kept in order, helping you get your green card faster and with less stress.
 He also helps you through the labor certification process, to help you protect your place in the work force.

 Ready for your green card?
 We can help.